adarshvardhansingh/Attendance-Using-Fingerprint/README.md

 educational institutions.
 The system aims to replace traditional attendance methods such as manual paper-based systems with a more secure and automated process that utilizes biometric data.
+The test1, test2 files are main recognition file and other code files can be used for feature extraction.
+Sample images are named as 1,2,3 with a result image.
+An image for testing for all codes is there named as testimage.